someweisguy/esp_dmx/README.md

 Each DMX packet begins with a high-to-low transition called the break, followed by a low-to-high transition called the mark after break, followed by an eight-bit byte.
 This first byte is called the start code.
 The start-of-packet break, mark after break, and start code is called the reset sequence.
 After the reset sequence, a packet of up to 512 data bytes may be sent.

 DMX imposes very strict timing requirements to allow for backwards compatibility with older lighting equipment.
 Frame rates may range from 1fps to up to approximately 830fps.
-A typical DMX controller transmits packets at approximately 44fps.
+A typical DMX controller transmits packets between approximately 25fps to 44fps.
 DMX receivers and transmitters have different timing requirements which must be adhered to carefully to ensure commands are processed.

 Today, DMX often struggles to keep up with the demands of the latest hardware.
 Its low data rate and small packet size sees it losing market popularity over more capable protocols.
 However its simplicity and robustness often makes it the first choice for small scale projects.